This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Preheat the oven to 300 degrees fahrenheit with the rack placed in the center of the oven.
+• Preheat the oven to 300 degrees Fahrenheit with the rack placed in the center of the oven.
 Place a second rack just beneath it and add an empty baking sheet.
-Add water to the empty baking sheet to create steam.
-Spray a muffin pan well with cooking spray and set aside.
+Fill the empty baking sheet with water to create steam in the oven.
+Spray a muffin pan well with nonstick cooking spray and set aside.

-• Add the eggs, cottage cheese, salt and pepper to a blender and blend for 15-20 seconds.
+• Add 8 large eggs, ⅔ cup whole fat cottage cheese, ¼ teaspoon salt, and 3-4 pinches ground black pepper to a blender and blend for 15-20 seconds until smooth.

-• Transfer to a bowl and stir in the shredded cheese.
+• Transfer the egg mixture to a large bowl and stir in 1 ½ cups shredded gruyère cheese.
 Use a ladle or a measuring cup to scoop the egg mixture into the wells of the muffin tin, filling them no more than ⅔ of the way full.
-Try to disperse the cheese evenly throughout the muffin wells.
+Try to disperse the cheese evenly throughout the muffin wells while filling them.

-• Sprinkle the chopped bacon evenly over the tops of the egg mixture.
+• Sprinkle ⅓ cup chopped cooked bacon evenly over the tops of the egg mixture in the wells.

-• With the muffin tin on the middle rack, bake for 30-35 minutes, or until the center of the egg bites is set.
-Remove from the oven and let cool before removing from the pan.
+• Place the muffin tin on the middle rack of the oven and bake for 30-35 minutes or until the center of the egg bites is set.
+Remove from the oven and let them cool completely before removing from the pan.
+You can loosen the sides from the pan by running a small silicone spatula around the edges before gently lifting them.

 Video